739731370243509

 Rogue Valley Kids Choir meets once a week for 60 minutes.
 The group performs at our concert at the end of each session and may also perform at a variety of community events throughout the year.

-A Little Bit of Information About Singing.
+Interesting Facts About Singing.
 The voice is everyone's first musical instrument and it is the most personal one.
 Singing allows special communication with our friends and loved ones - mothers sing their children to sleep, friends sing happy birthday to one another, worshippers sing praises to God. . .the voice is the instrument of our deepest feelings.
 Singing also allows a person to express themselves in a way that no other medium accomplishes - this is very satisfying, especially for young people who have a lot to say to the world.

-Whether your child would like to sing professionally, perform in local musical theater shows, join a choir, sing on their church worship team, or simply sing along with their favorite songs on Youtube or Spotify, private or group singing lessons are worth the investment.
+Whether your child would like to sing professionally, perform in local musical theater shows, join a choir, sing on their church worship team, or simply sing along with their favorite songs on YouTube or Spotify, private or group singing lessons are worth the investment.

 Vocal Lessons Make a Difference!
 Similar to working out to get in shape or the development of an athlete who exercises their muscles and trains to excel in their sport, vocal exercise and training can make a significant difference in the quality of the voice and its use in singing.